 The song focuses on vocabulary related to school and love, and its simple lyrics make it really easy to follow.
-Some school vocabulary in particular includes words like “arithmatic” (a type of mathematics) and a music phrase “do re mi” (a common way for singers to sing scales in musical instruction).
+Some school vocabulary, in particular, includes words like “arithmetic” (a type of mathematics) and the musical phrase “do re mi” (a common way for singers to sing scales in musical instruction).

-What’s better: Its simple, catchy chorus makes it great for getting English lyrics stuck in your head, helping you to learn all of those useful English words.
+It’s simple, catchy chorus makes it great for getting English lyrics stuck in your head, helping you learn all of those useful English words.

 2. “Always on My Mind” by Elvis Presley